Updated July 12, 2023

 - Debt-EBITDA Ratio = 3.81

-Assets-Equity Ratio is calculated using the formula given below
+Assets-Equity Ratio calculate using the formula given below

 Assets-Equity Ratio = Total Assets / Total Equity